curiousest/curiousest.github.io/_drafts/2020-10-15-evolution-of-my-desk-3.md

 ---

 Pandemic struck and overnight we started working from home.
 The beginning was painful.
-I had a deep relationship with my couch.
+I had a deep, sinking relationship with my couch.

 (picture slouching/sleeping on couch)

+I thought, "it can't last more than another month or so".
+A few months rolled by.
+Management at my workplace shared the results of an employee survey: an overwhelming majority of the 1000-3000 person tech company wanted to work from home for most of the week, forevermore.
+I accepted the new reality - remote work is here to stay.
+I needed a wfh setup.
 I thought, "it can't last more than another month or so".
 A few months rolled by.
 Management at my workplace shared the results of an employee survey: an overwhelming majority of the 1000-3000 person tech company wanted to work from home for most of the week, forevermore.
 I accepted the new reality - remote work is here to stay.
 I needed a wfh setup.

 (picture daily standupside-down)